 The exception might be if you need oral care because of a medical condition.
 In that case, Medicare might help cover some of the cost.
 Also, if you sign up for Medicare Advantage (Part C), you might be able to get help with dental care expenses.

 On the other hand, if you have Medicaid, you might receive some dental benefits, but this depends on the state you live in.
-If you find that it doesn’t cover enough, enrolling in stand-alone dental insurance for seniors is wise.
+If you find that it doesn't cover enough, it is wise to enroll in stand-alone dental insurance for seniors.

-Here’s a basic breakdown of some of the options that are available:
+Here’s a basic breakdown of some of the dental coverage options that are available:

 This can be a great choice if you want to receive some level of benefits whether you see an in-network dentist or an out-of-network dentist (you’ll save the most money by choosing providers who are in-network).